kmlawson/china-revolutions-mo3337/seminars.md

 * Feng Shui (风水 2011)
 * The Message (风声 2009)

 \newpage

-## Week 7 - Great Leaps Forward: Violence and Reform 1942-1961
+## Week 3 - Great Leaps Forward: Violence and Reform 1942-1961

 **Preparation:**

+* This is also a heavy reading week but the Dikötter reading is narrative, rather than heavy analytical material so should be a smooth read.
-* This is a heavy reading week but you also have your short essay coming due.
+* You also have your short essay coming due.
 Please make enough time to get through it.
 * Clips on the Hundred Flowers Movement and repression that followed:
     * X: [Hundred Flowers Movement](https://www.youtube.com/watch?v=jv2qHZQtdPA)
     * X: [Scholars and Emperors](https://www.youtube.com/watch?v=9FzMH4xWFlU)